hashintel/hash/packages/hash/integration/README.md

 The environment variable `HASH_DEV_INTEGRATION_EMAIL` may be set to a valid email address, to which a test email will be sent.
 This test will be skipped if the variable is not set.

+Don't forget to restart the backend after testing with the regular db (`yarn serve:hash-backend`).